Jira | Jira PD

 {% step %}

-Go to the settings of the Timebook team that you want to sync.
+Go to the insight or opportunity that you want to sync.

 {% endstep %}